Measuring neutrino masses with joint JWST and DESI DR2 data: Results and Discussions

 \section{Results and Discussions}

 In this section, we report neutrino mass measures derived from JWST, DESI, and CMB data.
-We show the cosmological constraints of $\Lambda$CDM+$\sum m_{\nu}$, $w$CDM+$\sum m_{\nu}$, and $w_0w_a$CDM+$\sum m_{\nu}$ models in Figs.~\ref{figure1}-\ref{figure3}.
+We show the cosmological constraints of $\Lambda$CDM+$\sum m_{\nu}$, $w$CDM+$\sum m_{\nu}$, and $w_0w_a$CDM+$\sum m_{\nu}$ models in Fig.~\ref{figure1} and Fig~\ref{figure2}.
 Table~\ref{tab3} summarizes the constraint results of cosmological parameters.
-And the comparison of different models based on Bayes factors is shown in Fig.~\ref{figure4}.
+And the comparison of different models based on Bayes factors is shown in Fig.~\ref{figure3}.